- help you understand the language around personalizing learning.

 Change is not easy.
 If you are planning to transform learning to a personalized learning environment, this adapted chart will help you define the stages of concern when you go through the change process.
 We added descriptions for each stage along with strategies to guide change.

-Download the charts and reports above here: http://eepurl.com/fLJZM
+Download all charts and reports above here: http://eepurl.com/fLJZM

 Personal Learner Profile TM

 Using Universal Design for Learning (UDL), both the teacher and the learner understand how the learner learns best.
 The result is a Personal Learner ProfileTM that serves as a guide in selecting appropriate tools and resources they need to support their learning.